Originally published on April 25, 2018. Updated June 26, 2024.

 1. Detailed risk management plan template

-This detailed template was created by the state of Georgia for all its internal projects.
+The state of Georgia created this detailed template for all its internal projects.
 It includes sections for qualitative and quantitative risk analysis, risk mitigation, and best practices.
-You can also find detailed instructions on how to use it in your own projects.
+You can also find detailed instructions on how to use it in your projects.

 Download: GTA.Georgia.gov (Direct file, Word)